Cassandra Sink Connector for Confluent Platform

 Configuration Properties

-For a complete list of configuration properties for this connector, see Cassandra Sink Connector Configuration Properties.
+For a complete list of configuration properties for this connector, see Configuration Reference for Cassandra Sink Connector for Confluent Platform.

 Upgrading to Version 2.0.x